imDaniX/Dangerous-Caves-2/README.md

 If you want to support - just make some cool PRs :D

+This project started as a fork of [Dangerous Caves](https://github.com/Evil-Lootlye/dangerous-caves) project, but it just gone too far, so I decided to detach/defork the original repository from the project.

 ## Build
 Just.. you know.. `mvn clean package`